hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-config-delta-deployment.md

 In case of temporary deactivation of delta deployments, you can set variable `DISABLE_DELTA_DEPLOYMENT=true`, it has priority on other configurations.

-> If your sfdx-hardis installation is from before 4.10.0, you might need to update your CI/CD workflows
+> 💡If your sfdx-hardis installation is from before 4.10.0, you might need to update your CI/CD workflows
 >
 > Check updated versions in [sfdx-hardis sources](https://github.com/hardisgroupcom/sfdx-hardis/tree/main/defaults/ci)